michmattera/newline-alebrije/README.md

 - Navigation links get under the logo and the title on the left side.
 - The 4-section column gets to 2 section column.
-- Form.page get down to 1 form, under the other within the middle of the aside section.
+- Form.page get down to 1 form, under the other and in the middle the aside section.

 #### Screen under 750px